JulesPress/SafeComm-Digital-Security-Solutions/README.md

 <img src="images/SVC2_conf.PNG" alt="Alt Text" width="550"/>
 <img src="images/RandomF2.PNG" alt="Alt Text" width="550"/>
 <img src="images/RandomF2_conf.PNG" alt="Alt Text" width="550"/>
-- With the hypertuned results, the best outcome is given by the SVC, with logistic regression getting a better result than with the standard-tuned hyperparameters.
-The tuned version of the random forest is getting a worse outcome than with the standard parameter.

 With the hypertuned results, the best outcome is given by the logistic regression, with SVC getting almost the same result than with the standard-tuned hyperparameters.
 The tuned version of the random forest is getting a worse outcome than with the standard parameter.
 The reason could be that the param-grid, in the grid-search algorithm for the model, is simplified (in order to have an acceptable running time, although it still takes some time to compute); upgrading this would require a lot more computations.
 Considering the simplicity, the precision and the time complexity, Logistic Regression resulted as the best model among the tried ones.

 ## APPENDIX: IMPROVEMENTS